School

 About Negotiated Learning:

 All apprentices will work with their employer to agree on the central theme of their work-based learning for Negotiated Learning modules.
-These themes will be based on the apprentice’s desired Professional Qualification and the Degree Apprenticeship Standard.
+These themes will be based on the Degree Apprenticeship Standard.
 Apprentices, Employers, and Mentors will come together and agree upon the preferred Knowledge, Skills and Behaviours (KSBs) that the apprentice will focus on during each module.

 Entry Requirements